 As I mentioned below, Professor Amy L. Wax of the U. of Pennsylvania Law School is being virulently denounced for mentioning the effects of affirmative action at Penn.
-Now, Penn’s Dean Ted Ruger is striking back
+Now, Penn’s Dean Ted Ruger is striking back:

 Specifically, Professor Wax stated that, “I don’t think I’ve ever seen a black student graduate in the top quarter of the class, and rarely, rarely in the top half.”
 Moreover, she claimed that the University of Pennsylvania Law Review, a prestigious law journal whose editorial board is composed of Penn Law students, has a racial diversity mandate, suggesting that black students on Law Review had not earned their place.
-Speaking about black law students at Penn and peer schools, she went on to say that “some of them shouldn’t” even go to college.It is imperative for me as dean to state that these claims are false: black students have graduated in the top of the class at Penn Law, and the Law Review does not have a diversity mandate.
-Rather, its editors are selected based on a competitive process.
+Speaking about black law students at Penn and peer schools, she went on to say that “some of them shouldn’t” even go to college.I discussed the GPA dispute below, but let’s consider whether Penn’s law review has a “racial diversity mandate” or not.

 Education Realist pointed out on Twitter this 1995 New York Times article about the Penn Law Review:

 Law Review Masks Diversity in a New Admission SystemWhat are the real numbers?
-They’re a secret
+They’re a secret.

 What could appear more fair?